-When you try to show your son how to subtract double-digit numbers by lining up columns and borrowing tens and he screams that what you're saying makes no sense, remember that when you were seven it made no sense.
-Let him continue subtracting in his head.
+When you try to show your son how to subtract double-digit numbers by lining up columns and borrowing tens and he screams that what you're saying makes no sense, remember that it made no sense when you were seven.
+Let him continue computing in his head.
 It's faster anyway, and he doesn't need a pencil.

-When, at eleven, he
+When, at 11, he sends the math text skittering across the

-sends the math text skittering across the floor, shouting that it's inane and has nothing to do with real life, search the Internet and homeschooling catalogues for math that does relate to real life.
+floor, shouting that it's inane and has nothing to do with real life, search the Internet and homeschooling catalogues for math that does relate to real life.
 Find problems about savings accounts and architecture; find histories of Arabic numerals and Archimedes.
-Learn about the Pythagorean theorem with a Geoboard; learn to divide fractions using strips of construction paper.
-Give him a book of origami geometry and watch the unfolding of his gift for transforming that which is flat into three glorious dimensions.
+Learn about the Pythagorean theorem with a Geoboard; learn to divide fractions

+using strips of construction paper.
+Give him a book of origami geometry and watch the blossoming of his gift for transforming that which is flat into three glorious dimensions.

 Leave the laundry.
 Let dust turn to velvet atop the black piano.
 Sure, you're home, but you're busy.
 Reading is more important than cleaning the refrigerator; tarantulas are more interesting than scrubbing the toilet.
 Make sure everyone gets fed, clean up the last meal before you start the next, and save the rest for the weekend.
-Kiss your husband when he doesn't comment and vacuums instead.
+Kiss vour husband when he doesn't comment and vacuums instead.

+ruu

+IS MORE

+IMPORTANT

+THAN

+CLEANING THE

+REFRIGERATOR: